 For many Japanese, Kyoto is the best city to live in Japan by far.
 It is characterized above all by being a place full of temples and historical places.
 Many of these historical places have been considered World Heritage by UNESCO.

-How many days to stay in Kyoto?
+How many days to stay and where to sleep in Kyoto?

 If you have only planned to stay one or two nights in Kyoto I am sorry for you, but you will have to change your plans.
 There are so many things to see that in four days you wouldn’t have enough.
 In my case, I stayed four nights and although I saw quite a few places of interest I still had a lot to see.